-- Pull the choke control fully out to set fast idle.
-Then, push the choke control completely in to disengage choke. - With saw on the ground, grab front handle with left hand and place right foot on inside of rear handle. - Pull starter rope until engine starts. - Squeeze and release the throttle trigger to release throttle lock, allowing engine to idle.
+- · Leave choke in the "off" position. - · With saw on the ground, grab front handle with left hand and place right foot on inside of rear handle. - Move the start/stop switch to the "Start" position. - · Push down on the throttle lock-out, then squeeze the trigger.
+Press and hold down the throttle lock, then slowly release the trigger.
+When the trigger is released, the throttle lock is engaged. - Pull starter rope handle with your right hand until engine runs. - Squeeze and release the throttle trigger to release throttle lock, allowing engine to idle.